 Psychological research is introduced.
 Topics include the nature of empirical research, varieties of research strategies and methods, the process of conducting research, and elementary data analysis.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: PSYC 110 or equivalent.
+Prerequisite: PSYC 110 or equivalent and completion of the College Writing Requirement.

 Offered: Fall, Spring, Summer.